-- 3. Project Changes: An additional task is to evaluate the laboratory-scale melting procedure to design the industrial melting method of the iron-phosphate glasses. - 4.
-Commercialization Potential, Plans, and Activities: The anticipated product is an iron-phosphate glass fiber that would replace commercial silica-based alkaline-resistant glass fibers for concrete reinforcement (GFRC).
+13. Project Changes: An additional task is to evaluate the laboratory-scale melting procedure to design the industrial melting method of the iron-phosphate glasses.

+14. Commercialization Potential, Plans, and Activities: The anticipated product is an iron-phosphate glass fiber that would replace commercial silica-based alkaline-resistant glass fibers for concrete reinforcement (GFRC) or as reinforcement in other products.
 The iron-phosphate glass fiber is to be fabricated eventually by the glass company partner AGY.
 Reinforced concrete is used today for making low-weight panels for buildings exterior, window frames, pipes, and permanent formwork.
 Other applications include permanent formwork for bridge works, retaining walls, sewer linings, utility boxes, drainage channels and tanks for agriculture.
 Nearly all products historically made of asbestos-cement such as general purpose flat sheet for buildings, roofing tiles or slates, are being replaced by GFRC.
 The estimated production of alkaline-resistant silica-based glass fibers is of 20,000 tons/year, with an estimated value of \$50 million/year and reinforcing 400,000 to 600,000 tons of concrete.

-5. Patents, Publications, Presentations:
+15. Patents, Publications, Presentations: